 Partner Yoga for Runners

-As many of us settle in for another week of “Shelter in Place” we continue to make adjustments to our daily routines.
-Living with my partner means going on runs with her as is safe to do so and trying to keep our home strength and stretching sessions exciting.
-On a normal week you could find us hitting up our favorite yoga studio or Pilates class, but alas...
-Thankfully there are so many wonderful home workouts being shared online right now.
-Recently we thought about some partner yoga stretches for those of us hunkering down with a “bunker buddy”!
-So we’ve assembled a couple of our favorite running specific poses for training partners, roommates, or couples to utilize to spice up training in the New Year.
+With everyone's schedules turned upside-down, we continue to make adjustments to daily routines.
+Living with a partner can mean going on a run with them as is safe to do so or trying to keep home strength and stretching sessions exciting.
+On a normal week, you might be hitting up your favorite yoga studio or Pilates class, but alas 202(1).
+We’ve assembled a couple of our favorite running specific poses for training partners, roommates, or couples to utilize to spice up training in the New Year.

 A couple quick notes before you start;